darkspace/AuraSense/README.md

 # AuraSense

 A Windows service to turn the Asus Aura LED into a soothing CPU usage indicator.
 At 0% usage LEDs slowly pulsate green.
 As CPU load increases, LEDs pulsate quicker and transition to full red at 100%.
 Handles resume from sleep properly.
-The service itself uses roughly 1% CPU.
+The service itself uses less than 1% CPU.

 ### Prerequisites